ReNewed – Tyesha Swift

 Nonprofit organization Dorchester Habitat for Humanity dedicated its first Recycled Habitat Home !
 Tyesha Swift and her children moved from a run-down, unsafe, and crowded apartment into a beautiful Home.
 Tyesha’s children celebrated by running and playing in their big yard.
 This was a joy they could not experience in their apartment neighborhood.
 Tyesha and her family celebrated by singing and giving praise and feeding Tyesha’s new family – Dorchester Habitat for Humanity staff members, volunteers, and donors.

 This home renovation was made possible by Thrivent Financial, who contributed $2,500 towards our costs and brought a team of volunteers to assist.
 Kellie Leigh-Collins was at the dedication representing Thrivent and gave the Cross signed by all the volunteers at the ceremony.

 Tyesha worked diligently to earn her sweat-equity hours and improve her budgeting and financial skills.
 Tyesha will pay back to Dorchester Habitat for Humanity a mortgage over the next twenty-five years.
-Dorchester Habitat for Humanity is proud of Tyesha’s transformation and considers her to be a shining example of the Homeownership Program’s success.
+Charitable organization Dorchester Habitat for Humanity is proud of Tyesha’s transformation and considers her to be a shining example of the Homeownership Program’s success.
 Recycling the Habitat Home was truly a transformative process – for a partner family and a Habitat Home.
 Thank you to Tyesha for fulfilling Dorchester Habitat for Humanity’s Mission of “Putting God’s Love Into Action By Bringing People Together Building Homes and Hope.”